 - After ten minutes, use the excess wax paper to remove the pumpkin cake from the cookie sheet and place it flat on a cooling rack to cool for ten more minutes.

-- After ten minutes, roll the pumpkin cake up with the wax paper still attached.
+- After the additional ten minutes, roll the pumpkin cake up with the wax paper still attached.

-- Allow the cake to cool completely before moving on to the next step.
+- Allow the cake to cool completely before adding the filling, about 10 more minutes.

 - In a large bowl combine the cream cheese, powdered sugar, butter, and vanilla and mix until smooth.

-- Once the cake is completely cool, unroll it and lay it flat, and spread the filling evenly over the whole surface of the cake.
+- Once the cake is completely cool, unroll it, lay it flat, and spread the filling evenly over the whole surface of the cake.

 - Roll the cake back up, this time slowly removing the wax paper as you roll.